coffin399/coffin399/README.md

 ---

-<span style="color: #00D9FF;">I'm a developer passionate about creating innovative Discord bots and web applications.
-I work with TypeScript, JavaScript, Java, C#, and Python to build exciting projects.
-Currently maintaining ProjectMOMOKA, a feature-rich Discord bot with AI capabilities!</span>
+<span style="color: #00D9FF;">A developer focused on Discord Bot development and AI Agent development, working in collaboration with AI.
+I build projects primarily using Python, TypeScript, and JavaScript.
+Currently developing and maintaining ProjectMOMOKA (a feature-rich Discord bot with AI image generation, intelligent chat, and natural voice capabilities), llmcord-JP-plana (a Discord bot integrating LLM frontend, music bot, video downloader, and earthquake early warning notifications for Japan), and coffin299-Hyper-AI-Agent (an open-source AI agent application supporting Gemini, ChatGPT, OpenRouter, and NVIDIA NIM).</span>

 ---